Predicting Mass & Oxygen Transfer in Bioreactors

 Typically, these biologic processes are first developed and optimized in benchtop bioreactors with small operating volumes.
 The challenge arises when manufacturers try to scale up from bench-top bioreactors to production-scale bioreactors with volumes measured in thousands to tens-of-thousands of liters.
 This is because the overall oxygen transfer rate to the fluid is a nonlinear convolution of the blend time, energy dissipation rate, gas injection rate, and bubble size.
 These complexities make predictive mathematical modeling slow and difficult.

 In this work we present a framework for building time-dependent, bubble-resolved, two-phase models for investigating the real-time blending and mass and oxygen transfer in bioreactors.
 This method allows us to generate engineering predictions faster and with fewer modeling assumptions than RANS/population balance approaches in a multi-CPU environment.
 There were multiple order-of-magnitude improvements in computational speed when solving the fluid transport equations, further bolstered by the use of GPUs over a CPU cluster.
 The results were in good agreement with experimental data with no model reparameterization between scales or operating conditions.

 In the full paper, we:

-To learn more about the development of the physics-based approach and see the industry practical results, read the full paper here.
+Read the full paper to learn more about the development of the physics-based approach and see the industry practical results.